1 PM - Monday, Day 1, Athens – WHY JEWISH GREECE?

 We will leave bright and early for Thessaloniki, Greece’s second largest city.
 This city’s Jewish community was already famous two millennia ago, when visited by Paul.
 It flourished after Sephardi Jews found refuge in the Ottoman Empire after the Expulsion, and by the 20th century, Jewish life in Salonika even determined the pace of the whole city; 96 percent of the community was to perish during the years of the Holocaust.

-We will visit the Jewish Museum, learning about the city's Jewish community, its synagogues and commercial involvement, its educational and other public institutions.
+We will visit the Jewish Museum with community activist Hella Matalon, learning about the city's Jewish community, its synagogues and commercial involvement, its educational and other public institutions.

 After a lunch break, we will go on a tour along the old defensive walls, including the Citadel and the White Tower, to gain an overall impression of this magnificent city, before checking in and preparing for Shabbat.

-You’ll then have the chance to welcome Shabbat with a Kabbalat Shabbat service with the local Jewish community, followed by Shabbat dinner at the community center.
+We’ll then have the chance to welcome Shabbat with a Kabbalat Shabbat service with the local Jewish community, followed by Shabbat dinner at the community center, with the Matalons joining us and sharing their stories and perspectives.

 Shabbat, Day 6, Thessaloniki – JERUSALEM OF THE BALKANS

 You will have the bulk of the day free to explore the city, including its excellent museums, especially the Archaeology Museum.
-In the mid-afternoon, we will go on a walking tour of the heart of the Jewish community before the Great Fire of 1917, including the Karasso Arcade, the Modiano Market, Yahoudi Hammam, and Freedom Square, established in remembrance of the 50,000 Salonika Jews exterminated by the Nazis.
+In the mid-afternoon, we will go on a walking tour with Hella of what was the heart heart of the Jewish community before the Great Fire of 1917, including the Karasso Arcade, the Modiano Market, Yahoudi Hammam, and Freedom Square, established in remembrance of the 50,000 Salonika Jews exterminated by the Nazis.

 In the late afternoon, we will meet at the hotel for a study session, Seuda Shlishit and group discussion.